RozhinMalekiTehrani/Feature-extraction-of-Microarray-data/README.md

 third, I will compare a plenty of classifiers to determine which model is appropriate for Microarray data analysis.

-At the last stage, I will check these methods on mandle data set, to grasp whether these methods are working perfectly on other domain of domain dataset or not.
+At the last stage, I will check these methods on mandle data set, to grasp whether these methods are working perfectly on other domain of dataset or not.